UDPM: Upsampling Diffusion Probabilistic Models: Experiments

+The number of sampling steps required by UDPM is two orders of magnitude smaller than the original denoising diffusion models \cite{DDPM, sohl2015deep}, one order of magnitude less than \cite{Song2022DDIM, karras2022elucidating}, and up-to 4 times smaller than many recent sophisticated samplers \cite{lu2022dpm, lu2022dpmplus, dockhorn2022genie} designed for accelerating diffusion generation.
+Particularly, since the size of latent variables increases progressively when sampling, UDPM requires less total computations than a single denoising step used in traditional denoising diffusion, as we explain below (see \textbf{Runtime} paragraph).
+While reducing the computational costs, UDPM retains great image generation quality, as can be seen in Figures \ref{fig:FFHQ64} and \ref{fig:AFHQv264}.

+In addition to the decreased number of sampling steps, UDPM has much smaller latent dimensions.
+This property allows us to smoothly interpolate the latent space, similarly to what has been done in GANs \cite{karras2019style}.
+Figures \ref{fig:interp_avg}, \ref{fig:appndx_interp_AFHQ}, and \ref{fig:appndx_interp_FFHQ} show the results, where the corner images are randomly generated and the in-between images are generated by averaging the noises used to generate the corner images:

+where $\e_1^l,\e_2^l,\e_3^l,\e_4^l$ are the noises at diffusion step $l$ used to generate the 4 corner images, $(i, j)$ are the indices of the interpolated image in the figure, and $(\eta_i, \delta_j)$ are the interpolation coefficients that lie in the range $[0, 1]$.
+In the supplementary material we investigate other interpolation regimes, such as latent variable swapping between two generated images (see Figure \ref{fig:appndx_swap}).

+Another benefit of the smaller latent dimensions is that it allows better interpretability of the generative model.
+While in previous diffusion approaches one needed to add a conditioning mechanism to the network in order to be able to control the generation, in UDPM, one may control the generation by modifying only the noise maps of the diffusion, as can be seen in Figures \ref{fig:latent_perturb} and \ref{fig:appndx_pertrub}.

-We also propose a conditional generation scheme for UDPM, where we use the label encoding block from \cite{gao2023masked, peebles2022scalable} combined with the cross-attention mechanism from \cite{rombach2022high} in order to control the generation class.
-We evaluate our method UDPM on the popular ImageNet dataset \cite{russakovsky2015imagenet}, which consists of 1.3M images of 1000 different classes.
-In this case, we train UDPM to generate $64\times 64$ images with $L=5$.
+\textbf{Class Conditional Generation.} Similarly to previous works, we also propose a conditional generation scheme for UDPM, where we use the label encoding block used in \cite{karras2022elucidating} to control the generation class.
+We evaluate UDPM on the popular CIFAR10 \cite{cifar10} dataset, which has 50K $32\times 32$ images of 10 different classes.

-Similar to the unconditional scenario, we use a variant of the UNet architecture used in \cite{rombach2022high}, with the same hyper-parameters except for the attention layers, which we replace with cross-attention layers \cite{rombach2022high} for the conditioning mechanism, where we encode the class into a 1024 dimension vector used for cross-attention.
-Here we also use the same bilinear upsampling layer that resamples the input to the desired shape as in the unconditional case.
-Under these circumstances, the total number of learned parameters is 186.91M.
-We train the network for $700K$ Adam \cite{kingma2014adam} steps to minimize \eqref{eq:simple_loss} in addition to the VGG perceptual term.
-We set the batch size to $256$, the learning rate to $10^{-4}$, and use EMA similar to the unconditional training case.

-When sampling we follow the classifier-free approach \cite{ho2022classifier}, where at training time we drop 0.1 of the classes and use traditional classifier-free sampling conditioning.
-The results for this case with multiple guidance scale values are presented in the supplementary material.